syrac-org/syrac-blog/content/posts/xctrack-hack/index.md

 {{< /raw >}}

 And that was it.
 The key was never revoked, and I get it — it would be a mess and it's not worth the trouble, since I'm not going to publish it anywhere.
+It's just hidden in a more obfuscated way in the app, which makes it a bit harder to extract.

 ## Other manufacturers